Last updated on August 29th, 2023 at 09:40 amJump to Recipe

 - Combine: Then, stir in the hot sauce, garlic powder, onion powder, pepper, salt, cinnamon, nutmeg, and dry mustard.
 Boil for one minute as you whisk.

-- Add cheese: Take the pot off the heat and add the cheeses.
+- Add cheese: Take the pot off the heat and add the cheese.
 Whisk it until it is smooth.

 - Add pasta: Then stir in the pasta until well coated.

 - Serve: Serve immediately as is or with your favorite toppings.

 - Add veggies: To make a heartier dish, add broccoli, spinach, or some other veggie.